JackS9/wqbase/README.md

     Password:  waterquality101
     Database:  wqbase

-Use Import to upload and execute wqbbase_data.sql
+Use Import to upload and execute wqbase_data.sql

 Confirm that all is well by logging in to localhost:8080/admin/ using the credentials created above for superuser.